google/xls/docs_src/dslx_std.md

 This section describes the built-in functions provided for use in the DSL that do not need to be explicitly imported.

-Some of the built-ins have exlamation marks at the end; e.g. `assert!` -- exclamation marks in DSLX indicate built-in functions that have special facilities that normal functions are not capable of.
+Some of the built-ins have exclamation marks at the end; e.g. `assert!` -- exclamation marks in DSLX indicate built-in functions that have special facilities that normal functions are not capable of.
 This is intended to help the user discern when they're calling "something that will behave like a normal